AlphaOmega-Institute/magenta-gap/README.md

 Numerical verification of the Lorentzian gamut bound, companion code for:

-> Yiannopoulos, A. (2026). *The Magenta Gap: Phenomenal Reachability and the Geometry of Color Consciousness.* Journal of Mathematical Psychology.
+> Yiannopoulos, A. (2026). *The Magenta Gap: A Geometric Reachability Model of Nonspectral Hue and Color Gamut Boundaries.*

 ## What this code does